MrCivsteR/LEDColor/README.md

 # LEDColor
- To control RGB LEDs on handheld devices
+ To control RGB LEDs on Ayaneo devices